vedanti92/vedanti92/README.md

 ## Hey there, I'm Vedanti!👋🏻

+# 💫 About Me:
+👩🏻‍💻 Currently in the process of mastering MERN Stack Development!

 # 🎉 Hacktoberfest '23:
 [![An image of @vedanti92's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/vedanti92)](https://holopin.io/@vedanti92)